stefana912/CFP/devsecops_proposal.md

 We'll step through the DevOps cycle and expose exactly where Security comes into play and how many of the steps/process/requirements can be automated to eliminate toil.

-##
+## Timing
+Talk is a 30 - 45 minute session

 ##Notes
-*I'll use a powerpoint presentation.
+* I'll use a powerpoint presentation.
-*Will need 2 mics - adding a co-presenter.
+* Will need 2 mics - adding a co-presenter / security expert.

-*DevOps Experience
+## Speaker Experience
 I’ve supported enterprise organizations on their DevOps journeys for the past 7 years and have made some awesome mistakes along the way.
 Whenever I ask someone what tangible items are considered “DevSecOps” they throw ‘tools and training’ at me with limited detail.
 This presentation is intended to provide the detail we’ve all been searching for.
 I don’t sell software.
-*Speaking Experience:

 I’ve presented in at a variety of events including AWS re:Invent, CloudExpo and DevOps Summit, Microsoft Channel9, CA World, DockerNYC Meetup, and DeveloperWeek NY, and Developer Week Austin.
 I’ve also presented at a variety of local community organizations like Girls Inc., Girls Scouts of Nassau County, XXCoders, AlignUS, Ctrl+She, and others.
 Some recordings of my previous talks: